 Bach Long Salt Field

-From March to August every year, if you travel to Nam Dinh, don’t forget to visit Bach Long salt field to admire the beauty of this place during the salt making season!
-Salt making is a hard traditional profession in Nam Dinh ward.
-To have pure white salt grains, famers have to wake up early in the morning.
+Bach Long salt fieldFrom March to August every year, if you travel to Nam Dinh, don’t forget to visit Bach Long salt field to admire the beauty of this place during the salt-making season!
+Salt-making is a hard, traditional profession in Nam Dinh ward.
+To have pure white salt grains, farmers have to wake up early in the morning.
 Salt is only delicious and white when dried under the harsh sunlight.

-For many professions, strong sunlight is the cruelty of nature, but for the salt industry, strong sunlight is a precious gift from heaven and earth, because the stronger the sunlight, the easier it is for the salt to crystallize, making salt harvest season is more bountiful.
+For many professions, strong sunlight is the cruelty of nature, but for the salt industry, strong sunlight is a precious gift from heaven and earth, because the stronger the sunlight, the easier it is for the salt to crystallize, making the salt harvest season more bountiful.
 Coming to Bach Long salt fields, you will see vast salt fields, but the mounds of pure white finished salt, and boats carrying salt back to the warehouse in the sunset with a little sunlight.

 Doi Tam Drum- Making village

-This craft village is located at the foot of Doi Mountain in Tien Son ward.
+Doi Tam DrumThis craft village is located at the foot of Doi Mountain in Tien Son ward.
 Legend has it that the founder of this craft was Nguyen Duc Nang.
-In the 10th century, he together with his brother, chose this place to settle and handed down the drum-making craft to their villagers.
+In the 10th century, he and his brother chose this place to settle and passed down the drum-making craft to their villagers.
 After Nguyen Duc Nang died, the villagers buried him at the foot of the mountain and honored him “Trang Sam” (Master of Thunder) in his memory.
-On the occasions of the Vietnamese Lunar New Year, and traditional festivals.
+On the occasions of the Vietnamese Lunar New Year and traditional festivals.

 Vu Dai Village Braised Fish

-Vu Dai Braised Fish is known as the most famous Ha Nam (currently Ninh Binh province) specialty because of the quality of the raw materials combined with the elaborate processing steps.
-A pot of braised fish must be boiled continuously for 14 hours, when it is dry, add water and the heat must not be too high, otherwise the fish will burn.
-The fish chosen to be dried are black carp weighing from 4 to 6 kg or more, raised naturally or purchased for braised fish.
+Vu Dai Village Braised FishVu Dai Braised Fish is known as the most famous specialty of Ha Nam (now Ninh Binh province) because of the quality of its raw materials and the elaborate processing steps.
+A pot of braised fish must be boiled continuously for 14 hours.
+When it is dry, add water, and do not let the heat get too high; the fish will burn.
+The fish chosen for drying are black carp weighing 4 to 6 kg or more, raised naturally or purchased for braised fish.

 Ninh Binh specialties